Remote control locomotive

 A remote control locomotive (also called an RCL) is a railway locomotive that can be operated with a remote control.
 It differs from a conventional locomotive in that a remote control system has been installed in one or more locomotives within the consist, which uses either a mechanical or radio transmitter and receiver system.
-The locomotive is operated by a person not physically located at the controls within the confines of the locomotive cab.
+The locomotive is operated by a person not physically at the controls within the locomotive cab.
 They have been in use for many years in the railroad industry, including industrial applications such as bulk material load-out, manufacturing, process and industrial switching.
 The systems are designed to be fail-safe so that if communication is lost the locomotive is brought to a stop automatically.

 History

 United Kingdom

 One of the earliest remote control locomotives was the GWR Autocoach, which replaced the GWR steam rail motors on both operational cost and maintenance grounds.
 When running 'autocoach first', the regulator is operated by a linkage to a rotating shaft running the length of the locomotive, passing below the cab floor.
 This engages (via a telescopic coupling) with another shaft running the full length below the floor of the autocoach.
 This shaft is turned by a second regulator lever in the cab of the autocoach.
 The driver can operate the regulator, brakes and whistle from the far (cab) end of the autocoach; the fireman remains on the locomotive and (in addition to firing) also controls the valve gear settings.
 The driver can also warn of the train's approach using a large mechanical gong, prominently mounted high on the cab end of the autocoach, which is operated by stamping on a pedal on the floor of the cab.
 The driver, guard and fireman communicate with each other by an electric bell system.